pleshakoff/blockchain-casino/README.md

 The following groups of methods are available in the API

 * Contract.
-Returns the contract address that is given to it after deployment.
+Returns the contract address that is received after deployment.
-This address is used to transfer ether or connect  token in a wallet.
+This address is used to transfer ether or connect tokens in a wallet.
 * Game.
 Getting data about the player's balance.
 The game itself.
 Closing the account.
 * Blockchain.
-A service method that allows to view the balance of the ether at a given address.
+A service method that allows viewing the balance of the ether at a given address.

 #### Realization